Mnar-d/PhishingDetectionUsingML/README.md

-# Phishing Detection Using ML
+# Phishing Detection Using Machine learning

 ## The Idea
 The goal of the System is phishing features analysis,